robertfrundin/cities-frontend/README.md

 - Cities are compared with the list of cities in the database
 - If there is no such city - answer is not accepted and the user gets no score, game timer is running
 - Every city can be used only once during the game.
 In another case, answer is not accepted and the user gets no score, game timer is running
 - If there is a city, the first user named the city gets score.
-Game timer rool back to 30 seconds.
+Game timer rolls back to 30 seconds.

 ### Game is finished